lookbook-hq/lookbook/README.md

 Lookbook will use the [ViewComponent configuration options](https://viewcomponent.org/api.html#configuration) for your project to find and render your components so you don't need to configure anything separately (unless you want to tweak the behaviour or look of Lookbook itself).

-> If you are new to ViewComponent development, checkout the [ViewComponent docs](https://viewcomponent.org/guide/) on how to get started developing your components.
+> If you are new to ViewComponent development, checkout the [ViewComponent docs](https://viewcomponent.org/guide/) on how to get started developing your components and creating previews.

-Lookbook uses the exact same [preview files](https://viewcomponent.org/guide/previews.html) as 'regular' ViewComponent previews, so using preview templates, custom layouts and even bespoke [preview controllers](https://viewcomponent.org/guide/previews.html#configuring-preview-controller) should all work just the same.
+Lookbook uses the exact same [preview files](https://viewcomponent.org/guide/previews.html) as 'regular' ViewComponent previews, so using preview templates, custom layouts and even bespoke [preview controllers](https://viewcomponent.org/guide/previews.html#configuring-preview-controller) all works as you would expect.

 ### Comment tags

-Lookbook uses [Yard-style tags](https://rubydoc.info/gems/yard/file/docs/Tags.md) in class and method comments to extract additional information about previews, examples and components.
+Lookbook uses [Yard-style tags](https://rubydoc.info/gems/yard/file/docs/Tags.md) in class and method comments to extract additional information about previews and examples.

 Tags are just strings identified by their `@` prefix - for example `@hidden`.
 Tags are always placed in a comment above the relevant preview class or example method.
 The comments can still contain any other text, and multiple tags can be included in any one comment.
 For example: